When Your Child Says Hurtful Things To You!

 You’ve probably heard this before and you are desperately hoping to hear another answer from me, but the truth is — don’t take your child’s behavior or words personally.
 They’re very young and impulsive and learning about feelings and empathy at this age.

-You need to read words differently with kids, especially when they are upset, overwhelmed or tired.
-In this example;
+The reality is –You need to read words differently with kids, especially when they are upset, overwhelmed or tired.

 I want daddy; I don’t like you = I would like to be with daddy now; I don’t want to be with you right now.